-- "destination-prefix": address prefix specifying the set of destination addresses for which the route may be used.
-This attribute is mandatory. - o "route-preference": an integer value (also known as administrative distance) that is used for selecting a preferred route among routes with the same destination prefix.
-A lower value means a more preferred route. - o "next-hop": determines the outgoing interface and/or next-hop address(es), or a special operation to be performed with a packet.
+"destination-prefix": address prefix specifying the set of destination addresses for which the route may be used.
+This attribute is mandatory.

+- "route-preference": an integer value (also known as "administrative distance") that is used for selecting a preferred route among routes with the same destination prefix.
+A lower value indicates a route that is more preferred. - o "next-hop": determines the outgoing interface and/or next-hop address(es), or a special operation to be performed on a packet.

-Routes are primarily state data that appear as entries of RIBs (Section 5.2) but they may also be found in configuration data, for example, as manually configured static routes.
+Routes are primarily system state and appear as entries in RIBs (Section 5.2), but they may also be found in configuration data -- for example, as manually configured static routes.
 In the latter case, configurable route attributes are generally a subset of attributes defined for RIB routes.